OfficeDev/open-xml-docs/docs/spreadsheet/how-to-merge-two-adjacent-cells-in-a-spreadsheet.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Merge two adjacent cells in a spreadsheet document (Open XML SDK)
+# Merge two adjacent cells in a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK for Office to merge two adjacent cells in a spreadsheet document